Maps and visuals

 Power line design

 Along the route, transmission structure heights may vary from 100 feet to 180 feet depending upon structure type, terrain, span and line crossings.
 The span between structures may vary from 900 to 1,500 feet.
-The AC structures will look very similar to the DC structures, however, they will have three sets of conductor wires instead of two sets.
+The AC structures will look very similar to the DC structures.

 DC line structures